Fighting A Traffic Ticket At The Traffic Violations Bureau

 The most common type of moving violation is speeding, and because a New York motorist can get anywhere from 3 to 11 points for committing a moving violation, depending on the MPH over the posted limit, it is important to know how to fight such a ticket.
 It is important to keep in mind that the New York DMV can suspend a motorist who accumulates 11+ points within an 18-month period.
 It is also important to know that an insurance company has the right to raise your insurance rates for just one 16+ mph speeding ticket conviction (or any two moving violation convictions within 36 months).
 Any insurance hike would last for 36 months.

-Do You Plan to Fight Your Traffic Violation?
+Do You Plan to Fight or Dispute Your Traffic Violation?

 However you decide to the plea, make sure you respond timely!
 If you do not answer your ticket during the time allowed, your driver’s license or driving privilege could be suspended, and eventually, a guilty finding will be entered via default conviction.
 Default convictions result in maximum fines.